Bonnnana/chatbot-assistant/README.md

     * Add your LLM API keys.
     * Choose which model to use for different agents (Navigator, Planner, Validator)

-> **Note**: In this project we have used OpenAI API key, model: gpt 4.1-mini had best performance for all 3 agents.
+> **Note**: In this project we have used OpenAI API key, specifically model: gpt 4.1-mini had best performance for all 3 agents both in English and Macedonian user prompts.

 ## 🔄 Keeping FINKI AI Assistant Updated with Nanobrowser

 FINKI AI Assistant is built on top of [Nanobrowser](https://github.com/nanobrowser/nanobrowser).
-To stay up to date with the latest Nanobrowser improvements **while keeping our custom FINKI workflows and prompt design**, we maintain a clean link to the upstream repository.
+To stay up to date with the latest Nanobrowser improvements **while keeping our custom FINKI workflows and prompt design**, maintain a clean link to the upstream repository.

-### 🌐 Remote Setup
+### Remote Setup

-In our Git workflow, we use **two remotes**:
+Use **two remotes**:

 - **origin** → our repository (FINKI AI Assistant)
 - **upstream** → the official Nanobrowser repository (read-only, fetch only)